 Question: Let's take a look at all of the plants in these experiments.
 For what are we testing in each one?
 What do you think will happen to each of these plants?
-This is your prediction or hypothesis.

-- Across the top of the board, write the plant labels. - Discuss each one, clarifying the differences and similarities with the care of each one. - Write the students' predictions on the board under the labels (for example, under "Plant #2: No Water", you might write "the plant will dry up".) - On their journal report pages, the students will keep track of the growth of the plants over the next 4 weeks.

-- Review the progress of the plants at least once a week.
+- Across the top of the board, write the plant labels. - Discuss each one, clarifying the differences and similarities with the care of each one. - Write the students' predictions on the board under the labels (for example, under "Plant #2: No Water", you might write "the plant will dry up".) - On their journal report pages, the students will keep track of the growth of the plants over the next 4 weeks. - Review the progress of the plants at least once a week.
 Let them spend some time really looking at and feeling the plants. - As results become obvious, query the students about the similarities and differences between their predictions and the actual results.
 What did they discover?

-- What are we trying to find out with our experiments? - What is a hypothesis? - How are we going to keep a record of what happens to our plants?
+- What are we trying to find out with our experiments? - How are we going to keep a record of what happens to our plants?
+(Show and explain the journal record pages.)

-- Set up more experiments with different variables such: - Use different types of plants with the same experiments. - Keep one plant in the refrigerator and one out. - Read Fran's Flower by Lisa Bruce or The Carrot Seed by Ruth Krauss - Add questions about what else the students want to know about plants to the Question Book.
+- Set up more experiments with different variables such as: - Use different types of plants with the same experiments. - Keep one plant in the refrigerator and one out. - Read Fran's Flower by Lisa Bruce or The Carrot Seed by Ruth Krauss